Meet the team

 Geoff has a passion for applied social research that improves lives, implementing innovation to address persistent issues while creating a positive and enjoyable work environment and lasting relationships.

-Geoff is an Associate with 3H and aims to extend the unique 3H mix of research, creative design, systems leadership and policy development support to Australia.
+Geoff is an Associate and aims to extend our unique mix of research, creative design, systems leadership and policy development support to Australia.

-Eve is an Associate of 3H where she undertakes comparative social science research and policy analysis using a range of qualitative and quantitative methods.
+Eve is an Associate where she undertakes comparative social science research and policy analysis using a range of qualitative and quantitative methods.